agile-lab-dev/whitefox/docs/protocol/lake-sharing-protocol.md

 ## Concepts:

-Towards the recipients, the logical organization of tables is the following:
+Towards recipients, the logical organization of tables is the following:

 ![external_logical_org](imgs/external_logical_org.drawio.png)